AI Exam

 - Requires emergency surgical repair, though mortality exceeds 80%.

-Left Ventricular (LV) Aneurysm:
+Left Ventricular (LV) Aneurysm

 - Chronic complication associated with large anterior infarctions.